 Yorkshire Terrier

-The Yorkshire Terrier was originally bred to kill rats, but these days, they are mostly family pets or show dogs.
+The Yorkshire Terrier was originally bred to kill rats, but they are mostly family pets or show dogs these days.

-They are small with big personalities, feisty, loving and elegant.
+They are small and have big personalities.
+They are feisty, loving, and elegant.
 This could be the perfect breed if you are looking for a sweet companion for your family or household.

-They need plenty of exercise but would make a great flat/apartment dog due to their size.
-They will still enjoy a good daily walk, especially if they have no garden to run around.
+Due to their size, they need plenty of exercise but would make a great flat/apartment dog.
+They will still enjoy a good daily walk, especially if they have no garden to run around in.
 They are very playful dogs, so they should adapt well as long as they get plenty of playtime.

-Remember, a bored dog will usually become mischievous, whether it be nuisance barking, chewing or digging.
-Try to ensure they are occupied with jobs, playtime or plenty of exercise to keep them out of trouble.
+Remember, a bored dog will usually become mischievous, whether through nuisance barking, chewing, or digging.
+To keep them out of trouble, try to ensure they are occupied with jobs, playtime, or plenty of exercise.

 They love to be with you and the family but tend to bond more with one special person.
 They are good with children and have their limits on being messed around with, so they are probably a breed to avoid if you have toddlers.
 They will run around the garden with older kids all day.
 They also make great lapdogs and love to snuggle with you.